University College London

 The research component is taught in three modules – Research Methods in year one, Statistics in year two, and a Project Support module across all years.

-• Trainees conduct a Service-Related Project, which is submitted in term one of the second year of training.
-This will normally be undertaken in first year placements and will provide the opportunity to learn how quality improvement and service evaluation take place in the NHS.
+- Trainees conduct a Service-Related Project, which is submitted in term one of the second year of training.
+This is normally undertaken in first year placements and provides the opportunity to learn how quality improvement and service evaluation take place in the NHS.

-• In term 3 a statement of intent for the research project is submitted and then a research proposal with more details of the project is prepared which is generally signed off in October of second year.
+- In term 3 a statement of intent for the research project is submitted and then a research proposal with more details of the project is prepared which is generally signed off in July of first year.

 TEACHING

-In year two, new Units covered include Lifespan Development (Children, Young People and Older Adults), Health Psychology, Intellectual Disabilities, Statistics as well as a focus on Systemic approaches within Interventions.
+In year two, new Units covered include Child – lifespan development, Ageing, , Clinical Health Psychology, Intellectual Disabilities, Statistics as well as a focus on Systemic approaches within Interventions.

 Trainees continue attending seminars started in year 1 and in year 2, and they also take part in both Systemic and Psychodynamic seminars.